 At Worldcare we arrange your insurance, answer any questions you have, provide emergency medical assistance, and help with your claim.

 When travelling overseas, travel insurance can be especially important.
 Our Comprehensive and Multi-Trip policies are designed to provide cover for:*

 *The above is a summary only.
 Please refer to the Product Disclosure Statement for full terms, conditions, exclusions, limits and applicable sub-limits.

 Lost or stolen luggage, cancellations and delays or an accident in your hire car could all leave you out of pocket and these are just some of the things Worldcare Domestic travel insurance is designed to cover*.

 Read more about Domestic Travel Insurance.

-*Terms, conditions, limits and exclusions apply.
-Please refer to the Product Disclosure Statement for full details
+*Terms, conditions, exclusions, limits and applicable sub-limits apply.
+Please refer to the Product Disclosure Statement for full details.

 The cost of your policy is called a 'premium'.
 You will be advised of the premium that is payable for your policy when you apply.
 This will also be shown on your Certificate of Insurance.
 The premium amount will depend on a number of factors and is calculated based on: